 While the California Unfair Competition Law differs from others across the country, practically every state has enacted legislation that applies to federal laws.

 The term "unfair competition" has a broad definition, as does California's law.
 As a result, there are a plethora of acts that could be classified as violating the California UCL.

 In every case, however, an unfair activity will fall into one of five categories outlined in the unfair competition legislation.
 The following are examples of unfair competition:

 Acts or activities that are illegal.

 Unfair.
 An unfair business activity, in general, has the potential to deceive the public.
 Courts do not have broad authority to examine contract fairness, although they can prevent fraudulent or particularly harsh commercial conduct.
 The facts of the case will determine whether or not a specific business activity is unfair.

 Unlawful.
 An illegal practice violates a law, rule, or regulation.
 A statute, rule, or regulation violation might be anything from a minor federal regulation to a local city ordinance.
 This means that a plaintiff can file an unfair competition claim even if they do not have a private cause of action to breach the underlying business law.

 Fraudulent.
 Section 17200 has a lower bar for fraudulent conduct than the customary common law requirement, requiring just proof that members of the public are likely to be fooled.
 Actual deceit, reasonable reliance, or actual damages do not need to be proven.

 Notably, a plaintiff does not have to prove all three parts of the statute under California law (unfair, unlawful, and fraudulent).
 However, for the plaintiff to establish a claim under section 17200, the business activity must meet any one of the three elements.

 Due to the broad breadth of California's UCL, a wide range of commercial operations may fall under its purview.
-These are behaviors that are typically considered anti-competitive and can hurt both customers and other businesses.
+These behaviors are typically considered anti-competitive and can hurt customers and other businesses.